stitchdata/docs/_connect-files/api/objects/report-cards/report-card-object.md

     description: "The current step needed to configure the data source."

   - name: "current_step_hints"
+    type: "object"
-    type: "current step hints object"
+    sub-type: "current step hints "
-    url: "{{ page.anchors.data-structures.current-step-hints }}"
+    url: "{{ api.data-structures.current-step-hints.section }}"
     description: |
-      If the current step requires the user to interact with the Stitch interface, this object will provide the function to call and properties to pass to [Stitch.js]({{ page.anchors.stitch-js.section }}).
+      If the current step requires the user to interact with the Stitch interface, this object will provide the function to call and properties to pass to [Stitch.js]({{ js.section | flatify | prepend: site.baseurl }}).

       Otherwise, this object will provide information about the next call to make to the API.

   - name: "steps"
     type: "array"
-    description: "A sequential list of [Connection Step objects]({{ page.anchors.data-structures.connection-steps }}) required to complete configuration for the connection type."
+    description: "A sequential list of [Connection Step objects]({{ api.data-structures.connection-steps.section }}) required to complete configuration for the connection type."

   - name: "type"
     type: "string"